 - Allows users to keep in touch with friends and family members from great distances11

 - Makes it easy to share knowledge and information12

 However, the reverse is also true for some who use social media.

 As with anything in life, moderation and balance are key.
-Social media has become such an ingrained part of our existence that it isn’t realistic (or necessarily beneficial) to cut it out completely.
-Instead, director of Pitt’s Center for Research on Media, Technology and Health Dr. Brian A. Primack explained, “Because social media has become such an integrated component of human interaction, it is important for clinicians interacting with young adults to recognize the balance to be struck in encouraging potential positive use, while redirecting from problematic use.”
-One potential positive use would allow patients to connect with their healthcare providers on these platforms.
+Social media has become such an ingrained part of our existence that it isn’t realistic or necessarily beneficial to cut it out completely.
+The 2020 study “Social Media and Mental Health: Benefits, Risks, and Opportunities for Research and Practice” explains “Being aware of [social media] risks is an essential first step, before then recognizing that use of these popular platforms could contribute to some benefits like finding meaningful interactions with others, engaging with peer support networks, and accessing information and services.”14 One potential positive use would allow patients to connect with their healthcare providers on these platforms.

-- Turn down the notification noise to a dull roar.
+- Turn down the notification noise.

-- Introduce a level of purpose to your social media channels.
+- Introduce a level of purpose.